hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

 * If on an SELinux-enforcing system, you may need to adjust related types so that the SSH daemon is able to read it, for instance by adjusting the signed host certificate to be an `sshd_key_t` type.
-* If you can an error on the client indicating `"no separate private key for certificate"` you may be hitting a bug introduced into OpenSSH version 7.2 and fixed in 7.5.
+* If you encounter an error on the client indicating `"no separate private key for certificate"` you may be hitting a bug introduced into OpenSSH version 7.2 and fixed in 7.5.
 See [OpenSSH bug 2617](https://bugzilla.mindrot.org/show_bug.cgi?id=2617) for details.
 If you are able to find a workaround without patching OpenSSH, please submit a PR to update this documentation!